Activated Carbon • from ancient medicine to air pollution control

 Activated charcoal has been used for medicinal purposes since ancient times.

-In the 4th century B.C., the Greek physician Hippocrates also used activated charcoal to treat a variety of aliments, including food poisoning (and related diseases).
+In the 4th century B.C., the Greek physician Hippocrates also used Activated Charcoal to treat a variety of aliments, including food poisoning (and related diseases).

-In the 1st century A.D., the Roman physician Pliny the Elder also wrote about the medicinal uses of activated charcoal.
+In the 1st century A.D., the Roman physician Pliny the Elder also wrote about the medicinal uses of Activated Charcoal.

 18th and 19th century

-Then adsorption skills of activated carbon were discovered in the late 18th century: in 1773, Carl Wilhelm SCHEELE (DE) discovered the adsorptive power of charcoal in the liquid phase.
+The adsorption skills of activated carbon were discovered in the late 18th century: in 1773, Carl Wilhelm SCHEELE (DE) discovered the adsorptive power of charcoal in the liquid phase.
 He found that charcoal could be used to remove impurities from water, such as bad taste and odors.
 In the following years, in 1785, Johann Tobias LOWITZ (DE-RU) studied the industrial application of charcoal in various aqueous solutions for the removal of bad taste and odors from water, including dyes removal and decolorization (removal of organic and inorganic pollutants).

 As the potential applications of activated carbon grew, methods of activation had to be developed at an industrial level.
 In 1865, John HUNTER (UK) prepared activated carbon from coconut shell and studied adsorption of gases on it, while in 1881, Heinrich KAYSER (DE) firstly used the term "adsorption" to describe the process by which gases are attracted to and held on the surface of a solid.